You have to speak for them

 As a founding member of the Animal Cruelty Taskforce of Southern Arizona, HSSA has always taken a leadership role in combating violence toward animals.

 They cannot speak for themselves.
 You may have witnessed animal cruelty or neglect in the past and not realized it.
 Or you thought nothing would be done even if you said something.
 But if you don’t say something, who will?
 Help us end animal cruelty and neglect in our community.

-HSSA’s animal cruelty investigator works hand-in-hand with law enforcement, including all local agencies, fire departments, Arizona Livestock Investigators and Pima Animal Care Center authorities to provide a seamless response to cruelty calls.
+HSSA’s animal cruelty investigator works hand-in-hand with law enforcement, including all local agencies, fire departments, Arizona Livestock Investigators, and local animal services agencies to provide a seamless response to cruelty calls.
 Services through this branch of our department include professional training seminars, public outreach, law enforcement support services, emergency medical care and fostering for abused animals, and evidence collection.